n., plural: eukaryotes

 Here are two diagrams of a typical animal cell and a typical plant cell.
 Notice how a system of internal membranes separates their contents from the cytoplasm.

 The cell of a eukaryote has several membrane-bound structures dispersed in the cytoplasm.
 They are called organelles.
-Organelles typically found inside a eukaryotic cell are nucleus, endoplasmic reticulum, Golgi apparatus, mitochondrion, and plastid.
+Organelles typically found inside a eukaryotic cell are the nucleus, endoplasmic reticulum, Golgi apparatus, mitochondrion, and plastid.
 Other cytoplasmic structures are cytoskeleton, inclusions, and biomolecules.
-These subcellular structures have their distinct functions and involved in various metabolic activities that regulate homeostasis.
+These subcellular structures have their distinct functions and are involved in various metabolic activities that regulate cell biology and homeostasis.

 Some eukaryotes are single-celled.
 The cell is an entire organism capable of performing all the fundamental functions (e.g. ingestion, respiration, excretion, osmoregulation, homeostasis, etc.) that different systems do in a multicellular organism.
 These single-celled organisms are exemplified by protists.

 Let us briefly understand how eukaryotes differ from prokaryotes.

 - Cell size.
 Prokaryotic cells are considerably smaller than eukaryote cells.
 They also have a greater surface area to volume ratio and therefore have greater metabolic rates.